Frog Stand Mastery: 3 Simple Moves to Get Yours

 Try it like this: Place your forehead on a cushioned mat with your hands under your shoulders, elbows at about a 90-degree angle.
 You should just barely be able to see your fingertips.
 Next, bring your knees to your elbows, lifting your feet off of the floor.
 From there, work to extend your legs so your knees are straight.
 Build up to a 30-second hold here.
 Once you’re comfortable balancing this way, you’re one step closer to mastering the Frog Stand.

 Another unique component of the Frog Stand is that it takes quite a bit of forward lean to get your feet off the floor in this position.
 Your arms will be doing the heavy lifting, so let’s prep your shoulders and wrists to manage the load.
-The Planche lean is a great way to build up strength in this area.
+The Planche Lean is a great way to build up strength in this area.
 You’ll start in a straight-arm plank position and gradually lean forward.
 Lean forward as far as you can, building up to 30-second holds, while maintaining a straight body and strong shoulders.
 This means strong shoulder protraction, posterior pelvic tilt, and straight elbows.
 Does all of that sound like gibberish?
 If so, our Fundamentals Course will help you learn those simple, yet critical, body positions.
 Work up to 30-second holds in this position.

 All right, you’re as balanced as that yogi you see sipping tea in the grass outside your work every Thursday, your lean is mean, and your core is rock solid.
 You’re ready to finally give the Frog Stand a try.
 Here we go!
 Start as if you’re headed into a Headstand, but this time, keep your head up.
 With your hands firmly planted about shoulder-width apart and elbows slightly bent, bring your knees to your elbows as you lean forward, lifting your feet off the ground.
 You may find it helpful to lift one foot at a time as you first start to find your balance.
 If you feel as though you are going to fall forward onto your face, you have likely leaned enough.
 Leaning is the key to getting your feet off the floor and staying balanced.
 Keep playing with this position until you’re killing it.
-That’s it!
-Congratulations on your first Frog Stand!

-So, now that you’ve mastered this awesome movement, what’s next on your list of fitness skills?
-Pick something that will motivate you to keep training and work hard at it until you can say it’s done.
+We recommend you always work toward something that will motivate you to keep training and work hard at it until you can say it’s done.
 The Frog Stand is a great starting point for other upper body progressions like planches that are even more difficult!
 Maybe that’s your next challenge to conquer.
 Check them out in the GymnasticBodies Online Courses!